 Patients who are currently under treatment can access emergency appointments during our normal open hours across all our facilities.

-If you are currently under treatment and require an emergency appointment, please contact the facility that you attended for your treatment:
+If you are currently under treatment and require an emergency appointment please call 01752 987959.

 If you are not a current patient and you require emergency treatment, please contact 03330 063300 or email accessdentalhelpline@nhs.net.